Providing loving care to young children helps them to be mentally healthy.

 How do I know if my child is reacting to stress?

-Stress can also affect your child later in his life.
+Stress can also affect your child later in their life.
 It can cause physical illness, mental illness, problems in the growth and formation of the brain and organs, and impacts on the child’s ability to learn.
 This happens only when children are not supported when stress happens or when they experience long-term stress, for example, ongoing abuse.

 Helping Your Child Cope with Stress